Barilaro v Shanks-Markovina

 Barilaro v Shanks-Markovina & Google was a defamation court case before the Federal Court of Australia in 2021 and 2022.
-The case revolved around claims that two videos published on the friendlyjordies YouTube channel brought the then Deputy Premier of New South Wales, John Barilaro, into public disrepute, odium, ridicule and contempt.
-Barilaro resigned his seat of Monaro citing this case being ongoing as a reason, causing a by-election in that seat.
-Barilaro originally filed the lawsuit against the first respondent, Jordan Shanks-Markovina, as the videos' author, and the second respondent, Google, as their publisher via its YouTube service.
-The case against Shanks-Markovina was settled in November 2021 with Shanks-Markovina apologising in court for allegedly offensive remarks made in the videos.
-The case against Google began on 21 March 2022, and concluded on the 24th.
-The judge found in favour of Barilaro on 6 June.
+The case ruled on allegations that two videos published by Jordan Shanks-Markovina on the friendlyjordies YouTube channel had brought then-Deputy Premier of New South Wales, John Barilaro, into public disrepute, odium, ridicule, and contempt.

+The lawsuit was originally filed by Barilaro against the first respondent, Shanks-Markovina, as the videos' author, and the second respondent, Google, as their publisher via its YouTube service.
+The case against Shanks-Markovina was settled in November 2021, with Shanks-Markovina apologising to Barilaro in court for the remarks he made in the videos.
+The case against Google began on 21 March 2022 and concluded three days later.
+The judge ruled in favour of Barilaro on 6 June 2022.

+In October 2021, Barilaro announced his resignation as the Deputy Premier of New South Wales, citing this ongoing defamation case with Shanks-Markovina as a significant factor in his decision to resign.
+This triggered a by-election in his former seat of Monaro.